HunorTotBagi/reddit-plate-thread-vol-5-analysis/README.md

 The data was collected from a Reddit thread titled ["Plata Thread Vol. 5"](https://www.reddit.com/r/programiranje/comments/13xr2mp/plata_thread_vol_5/) in the r/programiranje subreddit.
 Comments containing both salary and experience information were manually selected for inclusion in the dataset.

 To analyze salary distribution across different technologies, a one-hot encoding method was applied.
-This technique converted categorical variables, such as programming languages or frameworks, into binary vectors.
+This technique converted categorical variables, such as programming languages or frameworks.
 Each technology was assigned a binary value indicating its presence or absence in a data point.

-## Code Explanation
+## Code

 The code performs the following tasks: